zabir88/url-shortner/README.md

 and so on.

 ##  Improvements
 1. When parsing the title the entire html doc is loaded in memory thus creating memory constraint.
+2. Backend form validation can be implemented instead of relying only on frontend form validation.

 # Front End Interface